 One of the consequences of the war for Mostar was the destruction of the Stari Most bridge in December 1993.
 It was not only considered to be a strategic bridge (the other bridges crossing the river in Mostar were also destroyed) but also a cultural icon.
 The bridge was rebuilt after the war using funding from a variety of sources and many different countries contributed to the fund.
 The aim was to reconstruct the bridge in identical style and using similar materials (some salvaged from the original bridge where possible).
 It was reopened in 2004.

-Places to Visit in Mostar – A Walking Tour
+1 Day in Mostar – A Walking Tour

 When visiting a new city, particularly when we are touring and short on time, we enjoy taking a walking tour.
 There are usually lots of options available but we especially like the ‘free tours’ which are run by local guides (who will expect a tip at the end of the tour and absolutely deserve one) who can show you the main places to visit in Mostar, explain the history of the area and give some personal insight into the country.
 They are also the perfect people to recommend local food and restaurants.